microsoft/azure-iot-developer-kit/docs/_docs/apis/16-Thread.md

 > #### Return value
 >
-> the maximum stack memory usage to date in bytes.
+> The maximum stack memory usage to date in bytes.

 ### get_name